VISER-LDEO-CGUI/PolXR/README.md

 | Sidebar ">" | Teleports to the location of the radar line in the scene |

 Here is a list of interactions available using voice commands.
+The voice commands can be used at any time and do not need to be toggled.
 Simply say the word clearly and antARctica will process the command:
 | Voice Command | Description |
 | :-----------: | ----------- |
 | "Menu" | Open/close the menu |